Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Landau-Ginzburg model

 where $(c.c.)$ denotes the complex conjugation.
 We also use the abbreviations $W_{i}:=\frac{\partial W}{\partial \phi^{i}}, W_{ij}:=\frac{\partial^2 W}{\partial \phi^{i}\partial \phi^{j}}$.

 The supersymmetry transformation of this system is expressed as

 We can calculate the supercurrents \footnote{An improvement transformation may give rise to some ambiguity to determine the supercurrents\cite{Dumitrescu:2011iu}.
-It is still open to understand the effects of them.
-We thank Y.Nakayama for discussions on this points.}
+Understanding their effects may create an interesting problem.
+We thank Yu Nakayama for discussions on these points.}

 Here we investigate this system in the half-space $x^{2}\ge 0$.
 We restrict ourselves to the case without boundary terms or boundary degrees of freedom almost throughout this paper.
 Then the equations of motion give nontrivial constraints on the boundary conditions.
 Let us use the capital label $I$ which takes values of both $i$ and $\bar{i}$.
 The target space metric $g_{IJ}$ is defined as